ysengoku/42-Inception/README.md

 # Inception

 ## Docker

-- How Docker and docker compose work
+Docker is a plateforme which alows applications to run in isolated environments called containers.
+Containers package everything needed for the application, including software, libralies and configuration files, ensuring that application behaves the same across different environments.
+This helps reduce issues caused by differences between development and production environments.
+While similar to virtual machine, Dcoker containers are more lightweight and resource-efficient.

-- Docker vs VM
+### Dcoker compose

-- The difference between a Docker image used with docker compose and without docker compose
+- The difference between with docker compose and without docker compose

 ## Useful docker commands
 ```bash